 A notice or order may impose requirements on the addressee which may lead to prosecution if they fail to comply.
-Therefore, before deciding to issue a notice or order, it is important to consider whether the circumstances merit this course of action or whether it would be more appropriate to make an informal request.
+Therefore, before deciding to issue a notice or order, it is important to consider whether the circumstances merit this course of action or whether an informal request is more approporate.

-Where a person is afforded the right to make representations to a Notice, Council requires those representations to be made in writing.
+Where a person is afforded the right to make representations to a notice, Council requires those representations to be made in writing.
 This ensures representation documents can be recorded and filed in Council's record system.
-After written representations are considered, representations in person may be made if Council feels appropriate.
-Council will respond to all representations in writing
+After written representations are considered, representations in person may be made if Council deems appropriate.
+Council will respond to all representations in writing.